KGB Prison, Potsdam

 How long should I spend visiting?

-Visitors typically spend a few hours at the KGB Prison to fully engage with the exhibitions and reflect on the historical context.
+A visit typically requires a couple of hours to fully engage with the exhibits and reflect on the narratives presented.

 Is photography allowed?